DevelopThisOfficial/frontend-project-template/README.md

-Here's a README for your project template:

----

 # Project Template with Next.js, Styled Components, Jest, and Cypress

 This is a project template that integrates **Next.js** with **Styled Components** for styling, **Jest** for unit and component testing, and **Cypress** for end-to-end testing.